-Masala Dosa is a regular breakfast and lunch item in South India.
-It is made from a mixture of rice and dal (pulse) stuffed with a tasty filling of boiled spicy potatoes, onions and green chilies.
-This mouth-watering regional delight is not only popular down South but also in North India and may be called an Indian crepe.
-It is a perfect combination of taste and health and it is usually served with coconut chutney and/or sambhar.
+Masala Dosa is a regular breakfast dish in South Indian cuisine.
+It is made with a fermented mixture of rice and dal and is stuffed with a tasty filling of spicy potatoes, onions and green chilies.
+This mouth watering regional delight is not only popular down South but also in North India.
+It is a perfect combination of taste and health and it is usually served with Coconut Chutney and Sambar.

 - Soak dal and rice separately in water for 6 – 8 hours.

 - Drain and grind them separately into fine pastes and mix both pastes in a large mixing bowl.